Summary: A Treatise of Human Nature

 2.

-It is metaphysics that is concerned by these endless debates:
+It is metaphysics that is most affected by these endless debates:

 From hence in my opinion arises that common prejudice against metaphysical reasonings of all kinds [...]
 We have so often lost our labour in such researches, that we commonly reject them without hesitation 3.

-Here we are, in the end, led to a generalised scepticism, concerning all these endless questions: And indeed nothing but the most determin'd scepticism, along with a great degree of indolence, can justify this aversion to metaphysics
+Thus, in the end, we are led to a generalised scepticism regarding all these interminable questions: And indeed nothing but the most determin'd scepticism, along with a great degree of indolence, can justify this aversion to metaphysics

 4.

-This image of metaphysics as an endless battlefield would inspire Kant.
-It is found in the Critique of Pure Reason, from the first page of the preface to the first edition: The battlefield of these endless controversies is called metaphysics
+This image of metaphysics as an endless battlefield would later inspire Kant.
+It appears in the Critique of Pure Reason, from the very first page of the preface to the first edition: The battlefield of these endless controversies is called metaphysics

 5.

-Far from wallowing in this admission of impotence, Hume seeks a way to resolve these problems, to put an end to these disagreements.
-To do this, we need to refocus our gaze on human nature: this must be the starting point of all our investigations.
+Far from resigning himself to this admission of impotence, Hume seeks a way to resolve these problems and put an end to these disagreements.
+To achieve this, we must refocus our attention on human nature: this must be the starting point of all our investigations.

 6.

-The term natural philosophy at this time refers to the natural sciences.
+At the time, the term natural philosophy referred to what we now call the natural sciences.

-From man, here we are directed, more precisely, to the faculty that judges: the understanding.
+From man, our inquiry is directed more precisely to the faculty that judges: the understanding.

-Hume in turn takes a path blazed a generation earlier by Locke, in An Essay Concerning Human Understanding.
-Here is how he legitimises this decision:
+Hume follows a path already blazed a generation earlier by Locke in An Essay Concerning Human Understanding.
+Here is how he justifies this approach:

 ’Tis impossible to tell what changes and improvements we might make in these sciences were we thoroughly acquainted with the extent and force of human understanding, and cou'd explain the nature of the ideas we employ, and of the operations we perform in our reasonings.
 7.

-While this investigation may be profitable for the sciences of objects which ultimately have only a remote relation to man, such as mathematics, natural philosophy or natural religion, it will be even more useful to sciences whose object is man himself, such as logic, morals, criticism (or aesthetics) and politics.
-Four sciences in which is comprehended almost every thing, which it can any way import us to be acquainted with
+While this inquiry may benefit sciences that deal with objects having only a remote relation to man—such as mathematics, natural philosophy, or natural religion—it will be even more valuable to sciences whose object is man himself, such as logic, morals, criticism (or aesthetics), and politics.
+These four sciences comprehend almost every thing, which it can any way import us to be acquainted with

 8.